 - Inputs, buttons or links are always clearly visually indicated when in focus.

-- Focus should always start at the top of the page.
-Don’t alter the order by placing focus on an element in the page.
+- Focus should always start at the top of a new page.
+Don’t alter the order by placing focus on forms or other controls in the page.

 12. Don’t play audio or video media automatically

-Absolutely never ever ever autoplay audio content.
+Absolutely never ever autoplay audio content.
 Don’t do it.
+Don’t.
 Audio that plays automatically and unexpectedly is terribly disruptive for people using screen readers.

 To reiterate: There is never a good reason for automatically playing audio.

 Never automatically play a video longer than 5 seconds without an immediately intuitive way to pause it.
 Video that plays automatically can make people with vestibular disorders seriously ill.
 It’s also a nuisance for people using a keyboard if the controls are difficult to find.